veredv/ToyRobotChallenge/README.md

 The robot is deliberately "dumb" — it does what it's told without checking boundaries.
 The `CommandProcessor` is responsible for asking the `Table` whether a move is valid before instructing the `Robot`.
 This mirrors a real-world separation of concerns — the table defines the environment, the operator enforces the rules, the robot executes.

 ### Interface
-`Robot` implements `IRobot` to allow the `CommandProcessor` to be tested in isolation using a mock, verifying delegation behaviour without coupling tests to `Robot` internals.
+Robot implements IRobot to enable the CommandProcessor to be tested in isolation using a mock, verifying delegation behaviour without coupling tests to `Robot` internals.
+This keeps routing/parsing tests focused on orchestration rather than robot state transitions.

 ### Parsing
-Commands are parsed strictly — exact format required, no extra spaces or arguments tolerated. `PLACE` is the only two-part command (`PLACE X,Y,F`) and is handled separately from single-word commands.
+Commands are parsed strictly — exact syntax required, no extra spaces or arguments tolerated.
+This is, however, case insensitive.
+`PLACE` is the only two-part command (`PLACE X,Y,F`) and is handled separately from single-word commands.

 ### Position
 `Position` is a record struct — immutable value type.
 Movement produces a new `Position` rather than mutating the existing one, keeping `Robot` state changes explicit and intentional.